- Prayer and Worship

 This Toolkit will be primarily web-based and filled with resources for diocesan and parish based planning and implementation of New Evangelization initiatives.
 It is not a program, but rather a comprehensive collection of USCCB resources to assist in fostering the New Evangelization.
 The online New Evangelization Toolkit will be supplemented by a printed planning guide for the New Evangelization.

 The New Evangelization Toolkit resources are designed for pastoral leaders who aim to develop, enhance or review their own local strategies for implementing the New Evangelization.
-The New Evangelization Toolkit will be available in spring 2014.
+The New Evangelization Toolkit has five sections:

 Catechists and Teachers as Agents of the New Evangelization—resources developed for Catechetical Sunday 2012Using the New Media for the New Evangelization——Address Given by Bishop John Wester, Chair of the USCCB Communications Committee at the USCCB General Assembly Meeting, June 2012